 Pt.
 Dr. I feel I would be better served in a usual medicine setting without the computer between us.

-D. I agree with you Ms.Gilmour and I hope you can find such a practice.
+Dr (somewhat embarrassed).
+I agree with you Ms.Gilmour and I hope you can find such a practice.

 Here the sign is the formal office setting with the implied priority to complete the computer medical record.
 The interpretant correctly reads the sign to mean that the transcription is more important than rapport.
 The object referred to is the insurance requirement.